Chapter 3: Control Flow

 Conditional statements execute different code blocks based on conditions.

-StatementThe simplest form of control flow.
-If a condition is True
+if StatementThe simplest form of control flow.
+If a condition is True, the code inside the if block is executed.

 Syntax: